The pneumococcal vaccine protects against serious and potentially fatal pneumococcal infections. It's also known as the pneumonia vaccine.

 The childhood vaccine (PCV) protects against 13 strains of the pneumococcal bacterium, while the adult vaccine (PPV) protects against 23 strains.

-The PPV vaccine is thought to be around 50 to 70% effective at preventing pneumococcal disease.
+The pneumococcal vaccine given to older children and adults is thought to be around 50 to 70% effective at preventing pneumococcal disease.

-Both the PPV and the PCV are inactivated or "killed" vaccines and do not contain any live organisms.
-They cannot cause the disease they protect against.
+Both types of pneumococcal vaccine are inactivated or "killed" vaccines and do not contain any live organisms.
+They cannot cause the infections they protect against.

-Occasionally, you or your child may need to delay having the vaccination or avoid it completely.
+Occasionally, you or your child may need to delay having the pneumococcal vaccine or avoid it completely.

 Tell your GP if you or your child has had a bad reaction to any vaccination in the past.

-If there's been a confirmed severe allergic reaction, called an anaphylactic reaction, to the pneumococcal vaccine or any ingredient in the vaccine, it may not be possible for you to have it.
+If there's been a confirmed severe allergic reaction (anaphylaxis) to the pneumococcal vaccine or any ingredient in the vaccine, it may not be possible for you to have it.